ahancock1/Han.EntityFrameworkCore.Repository/README.md

 ### Version 1.2

 - Changed includes to support EntityFrameworks 'ThenInclude' and 'Include' eager loading.
-This requires a change to the 'All' for repository.
+This requires a change to the `All` for repository.

 	```csharp
            return All(